WeAreIconick/CozyMode/readme.txt

 **How It Works:**

-1. Click the "Enter Cozy Mode" button on any post or page
+1. Click the "Enter Cozy Mode" button on any blog post
 2. Readability.js automatically extracts the main content
 3. Content displays in a modal overlay with optimal typography
 4. Use controls to adjust font size and toggle dark mode